Make a Peeps Diorama for Your Fun Family Easter Activity

 Beaking news!
 You can have a lot more fun with Peeps marshmallow treats than just eating them.
 Just grab a few boxes of Peeps bunnies or chicks, some shoe boxes and other supplies and get crafty!

-I was on Twitter a few weeks ago when a photo stopped me dead in my tracks.
+I was on Twitter last year when a photo stopped me dead in my tracks.
 It was a Peeps diorama made to parody the WPRI newsroom with “Yummy Kourakis” as a purple Peep bunny, “Tony Peeptrarca” as a yellow Peep chick, and news anchors “Shannon Eggy” and “Mike Marshymallow” behind a makeshift news desk.
 James O’Leary from WPRI 12 shared the photo, and it turns out he’s a pro when it comes to Peeps dioramas.
 He started out by organizing a Peeps Arts Show and Competition (not affiliated with the company) at his local church a few years ago.

 “We joked a lot about a ‘Peep Show’ at church,” he says.
 “I decided to make my co-workers out of Peeps [in 2014] because I’m a hardcore news nerd — plus their names translated perfectly into marshmallow puns,” he says.
 “The following year, the Patriots won their fourth Super Bowl [in 2015] in dramatic fashion.
 So it was easy to come up with the idea of the post-game celebration in Peep form.
 However, making tiny Peep-sized jerseys and a mini Belichick hoodie proved to be a challenge!”